jenpaulhus/decompose-jacobians/README.md

 An error will also be returned if the specific group and signature pair entered are not possible pairs for a Riemann Surface.

+Finally, an error will be returned if the function `ICDecomposition(G,sign,order)` is called but the order is not a viable order for a subgroup of the group G.